raymonddoan/Vue-3-Firebase-Course/docs/self-notes.md

 `v-bind` allows the attribute to be dynamic.

 ie. `v-bind:href` or `:href` will check the component to look for listed variable.

+### Dynamic classes

+Dynamic classes are added by `v-bind`ing variables to the class attribute of the DOM element.